ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

 - Proposal ID : Unique identifier for each proposal.
 - Cycle : SKAO observing cycle associated with the proposals.
-- Title : Briefly describes the research project.
+- Title : Proposal title.
-- PI : Principal Investigator leading the proposal.
+- PI : Principal Investigator of the proposal.
 - Status : Current stage of the proposal (e.g., draft, submitted, Under Review, Accepted, Withdrawn, Rejected).
-You can also filter the proposal list using the status drop-down filter.
 - Last Updated : Date and time the proposal was last modified.
 - Allowed actions |ico4| on each proposal (See :ref:`Table Actions <myactions>`).